Summer Classes 2018

 Prerequisite: None.
 Open to incoming freshmen.

-Description: This one week course will be team taught by Social Studies and Mathematics teachers.
+Description: This one-week course will be team taught by Social Studies and Mathematics teachers.
 This course will serve as an effective way to transition incoming freshmen to the rigors of a high school curriculum.
 It will feature reading comprehension and math-based skills.
-Daily lessons will improve note taking, memory techniques, study techniques and graphing-calculator use.
-At the end of the week’s session, parents are invited to attend the last class as the instructors will review effective iPad apps, teacher websites, and answer any questions that arise.
+Daily lessons will develop note-taking, memory techniques, study techniques and graphing-calculator use.
+At the end of the week’s session, parents are invited to attend the last class as the instructors will review effective iPad apps, teacher websites, and answer questions.
 Students will need to have a TI-83 or TI-84 graphing calculator and a binder with both note paper and graph paper.

 Students are permitted no more than one excused absence for illness or emergency in a half credit class; no more than two in a one credit class.
 Should a student miss a class, he/she is expected to make up all missed work.
 Absences may negatively affect a student’s grade.
 Excessive absences will result in credit being withheld for the course.

 Note: Should the school be forced to close due to weather or some other emergency, teachers will work with students to make up the missed time/classwork.

 For Good Counsel students, these courses can be put on your high school transcript.
 However, they count as elective credit and do not replace the department credit requirements for graduation unless specifically noted in the course description.

 Please contact Academic Department Chairs or the Assistant Principal for Academics with any questions regarding placement or prerequisites.

 Contact Andrew Collins, Assistant Principal | 240.283.3206 | email@example.com